The Adventures of Captain Comic: Plot

 Captain Comic is on a mission to the planet Tambi, where the quest begins.
 Comic must find three artifacts: the Mystical Gems of Lascorbanos, the Thousand Coins of Tenure, and the Crown of the Ages.
 To find them, he must travel through many varied environments.
 The game is completed when Comic is in possession of all three treasures.

 Gameplay

-The game is divided into major areas, and each contains three smaller zones.
+The game is divided into eight major areas, and each contains three smaller zones.
 Transitioning between zones plays a short tune, all enemies are removed from the screen, and Comic's position is saved.

 Comic has twelve "shield" points which act as health.
 Each time an enemy hits him, two points are removed.
 When at zero, Comic dies on the next hit.
 Occasionally, shields can be found which instantly replenish the health to full, or if it is already full, give an extra life.
 Comic starts with four lives, and an extra life is given for each 50,000 points earned if Comic isn't already at the maximum of five extras.